ParthKalkar/image-watermarking/README.md

 # image-watermarking
-In this project, we will add a watermark to an image
+In this project, we will see how we can add a watermark to an image.
+Adding a watermark works as a copyright for your image, so that no one can illegally use your image or document.

 ## Scope
 Adding a watermark to an image works as a copyright.
 Different organizations can use it to make their content secure so that their content cannot be misused without their license or a paid version.
 In this project we saw how easily we can use OpenCV to add watermarks to our images.